bsherin/tactic/docs/Which-tiles-are-available-when.rst

 More specifically, it includes all of the tiles from the repository that have the tag “default.”

-Next, suppose you go to your tile library and click **load** to load a tile.
+Next, suppose you go to your tile library and click :guilabel:`load` to load a tile.
 Immediately, the tile menus in every open project window will be updated to include the new tile.
 The new tile is available universally, across all of your open projects.